mrfloris/mac/screenshots/README.md

 ```bash
 defaults write com.apple.screencapture type -string "png"
 ```
 Supported formats include `jpg`, `png`, `pdf`, `tiff`, and `gif`.
-I prefer PNG, despite the filesize, because it allows me to capture full windows, with shadows and transparant backgrounds.
+I prefer PNG, despite the filesize, because it allows me to capture full windows, with shadows and transparent backgrounds.

 ### 7. Add a Custom Capture Delay
 Add a delay (in seconds) to screenshots: